varikin/blackbox/docs/README.md

 Once the service account is created, the credential file or key needs to be downloaded in JSON format.
 The should be placed in the same `Cloud` directory next to the `cloud.tf` file with the name `account.json`.
 Then copy or rename the `example_override.tf` to `override.tf`.
-Edit this file replace `my-project-1234` with the Google Cloud project ID and replace `abcdefghijklmnopqrstuvwxyz--1234567890` with the Google Sheet ID.
+Edit this file and set the following defaults to your values:

+* project
+* sheet_id
+* device_ids
+* particle_access_token

-The `override.tf` should look like this with `cool-project-23433` being the Google project ID:
+The `override.tf` should look something like this, but with your values:

 ```terraform
 variable "project" {